 General Distribution Requirement

-All courses in the political science department count toward the general distribution requirement in the social sciences except for the following: topics courses (POLI 194, POLI 294, POLI 394, POLI 494), internships and preceptorships (POLI 624, POLI 634).
+All courses taught by faculty in the political science department count toward the general distribution requirement in the social sciences, except POLI 267 and POLI 277 (which count as humanities distribution) and internships and preceptorships (POLI 624, POLI 634).
+Topics courses that are taught by other faculty but cross-listed by Political Science fulfill the general distribution requirement that was selected by that department.

 General Education Requirements